 To ensure workers' safety, using these chemicals requires strict regulations.

 There is also the issue of solar batteries.
-Good high-efficiency storage batteries are required to enable countries with low sunlight hours to store solar energy.
+Good high-efficiency storage batteries are required for countries with low sunlight hours to store solar energy.
 These batteries contain chemicals like lithium, manganese, and potassium, which manufacturers must mine.

 Like most equipment, solar panels do not perform at their peak for their entire lifespan.
 As a solar panel ages, it produces less electric power, an effect called solar degradation.

-Depending on the solar panel manufacturer, solar panels can last as long as 25-30 years.
+Depending on the solar panel manufacturer, solar panels can last 25-30 years.
 However, ongoing technological innovations and improvements may last much longer than that.

 In fact, according to the International Renewable Energy Agency (IRENA), by 2050, solar panel waste could reach 78 million tonnes5.